MSc Cancer Research and Molecular Biomedicine / Entry requirements

 Please upload a copy of your current valid passport with your application showing the photograph page with your application.
 For CAS purposes, this must show your full name, date of birth, nationality, passport number and the date the passport is valid until, which must be later than the date of your planned arrival in the UK, and the start date of your course.

 You cannot use your CAS to apply for a visa more than three months before the start date of your course.
-This means that if you intend to begin a course on 16 September 2019, we will not issue you with a CAS number before 16 June 2019.

 Your CAS number is only valid for one Tier 4 application.